WPChill/modula-lite/README.txt

 == Description ==

-Modula WordPress Photo Gallery, Image Gallery & Portfolio Gallery Plugin, the creative WordPress image gallery, photo gallery, portfolio gallery & responsive gallery, is now available also in Lite version.
-Modula is currently the easiest and fastest photo gallery plugin for WordPress.
-With its wizard you are able to build an image gallery in a few seconds, unlike many other WordPress gallery plugins.
+Modula Image Gallery is a creative and original WordPress plugin perfect for creating custom, unique, and responsive image galleries.
+Modula is available in both a Lite/free version and a premium version and it is currently the easiest and fastest photo gallery plugin for WordPress.
+Directly from its dashboard you are able to build stunning galleries in a few seconds, unlike many other WordPress plugins.

 = Try Modula 2.0 Beta =